Cocoa, Florida: Government

-In 2007, the city had a taxable real estate base of $1.18 billion.
+In 2007, the city had a taxable real-estate base of $1.18 billion.

-Cocoa has its own police and fire department.
+Cocoa has its own police and fire departments.
 The Cocoa Police Department is the primary law enforcement agency within the city.
 It is aided by the Brevard County Sheriff's Office, for court and civil process.
 The Cocoa Fire Department has three stations.
 Brevard County Fire Rescue also has a station within the city limits.
 In 2021, the city had an authorized police force of 72 police officers and 44 firefighters.